ministryofjustice/bootstrap-cfn/README.md

 ## Example Usage

 ```
-fab application:courtfinder environment:dev config:/path/to/courtfinder-dev.yaml cfn_create
+fab application:courtfinder aws:prod environment:dev config:/path/to/courtfinder-dev.yaml cfn_create
 ```

+* **application:courtfinder** - is just a name to associate with Cloudformation stack
+* **aws:dev** - is a way to differentiate between AWS accounts (`~/.config.yaml`)
+* **environment:dev** - The `dev` section will be read from the projects YAML file (line 1 in the example below)
+* **config:/path/to/file.yaml** - The location to the project YAML file

 ## Example Configuration
 ##### AWS Account Configuration
 This tool can support many AWS accounts, for example, you may have separate `development` and `production` accounts, however you still want to deploy the same stack to each, this can be achieved by adding multiple accounts to the `~/.config.yaml` file.
-You'll notice from the **Example Usage** section above the `environment:dev` flag, this can be changed accordingly.
+You'll notice from the **Example Usage** section above the `aws:dev` flag, this can be changed accordingly.

 ```
 provider_zones: